LeDuc to become 1st openly nonbinary US Winter Games athlete

 The 31-year-old LeDuc and pairs partner Ashley Cain-Gribble won their second national title last month in Nashville, giving them a spot in their first Olympics.
 While they are long shots to land on the pairs podium in Beijing, the final discipline of the figure skating program, they could help the U.S. win another team medal if they are selected to perform.

-Regardless, LeDuc will be the first openly nonbinary U.S. athlete at the Winter Games when steps on the ice.
+Regardless, LeDuc will be the first openly nonbinary U.S. athlete at the Winter Games when they step on the ice.

 “It’s been a really long journey for me, embracing my gender,” LeDuc said.
 “I’ve had some amazing people in my life help me through that journey.